peter-evans/kdef/docs/docs/getting-started.md

 3. Execute the command in step 2 a second time.
 You should now see that there are "no changes to apply."

+4. Edit `definitions/topic/tutorial_topic1.yml` and make the following changes.

+    - `retention.ms: "43200000"`
+    - `partitions: 6`

+5. Execute steps 1 and 2 again to dry-run and then apply the topic defininition update.

 ### from stdin

 1. Execute the following to perform a dry-run apply of a definition passed via stdin.